h0ssimo/h0ssimo.github.io/_posts/articles/2019-02-16-tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 Now, I'm not gonna write any step-by-step guides, because you can find loads of them on Google, and good ones, too.
 However, I'm here to talk about how to catch a fish, rather than giving you only one fish.

 _This article is written because one of my_ [_Reddit_](https://www.reddit.com/r/CharacterArtists/ "Reddit - r/CharacterArtists") _subscribers asked me about some explanations on doing hair.
 Due to the loads of work and lack of time, I couldn't create the images of this article myself.
-So the images shown in the context, are other artists' works (however, I've done some paint-overs) and I have no claims on them._
+So the images shown in the context (not the header though), are other artists' works and I have no claims on them._

 ### An Artist-Friendly Approach To Sculpt/Groom Hair